 Raising VC is tough.
-Submit your investors today to our first check database, The TechCrunch List – TechCrunch
+Submit your investors today to our first-check database, The TechCrunch List – TechCrunch

 If you haven’t submitted a recommendation, please help us using the form linked here.

-The short survey takes 5 minutes, and could save founders dozens of hours armed with the right intel.
-Our editorial team is carefully processing through these submissions to ensure their veracity and accuracy, and the more data points we have, the better the List can be for founders.
+The short survey takes five minutes, and could save founders dozens of hours armed with the right intel.
+Our editorial team is carefully processing these submissions to ensure their veracity and accuracy, and the more data points we have, the better the List can be for founders.

 We’ve gotten quite a few questions about this new initiative, so we wanted to answer some common queries.